nginxinc/nginx-azure-workshops/labs/lab8/readme.md

    ![Post Secret Creation](media/Post_Secret_Creation.png)

-6. Copy the the `Value` portion of the client secret to the clipboard, and also save it on your computer, as you will use it in next section of this lab.  **NOTE:** It is important that you have a backup of this `client secret Value`, *as it is only shown here at creation time.*  If you lose the Client Secret, you can easily create a new one in this same Azure Portal page. and you will have to update your N4A configuration as well.
+6. Copy the `Value` portion of the client secret to the clipboard, and also save it on your computer as you will use it in next section of this lab.  **NOTE:** It is important that you have a backup of this `Client Secret Value`, *as it is only shown here at creation time.*  If you lose the Client Secret, you can easily create a new one in this same Azure Portal page and you will have to update your N4A configuration.

 7. Copy and set the following ENVIRONMENT variable for the Client Secret, to be used in the next section: